What to Pack for Europe in Summer

 If you’ll be enjoying the ocean or perhaps a gorgeous pool at your hotel (I’ve booked En Route to Rêverie clients at some fabulous properties with pools this Summer!) you’ll need a chic swimsuit.
 I tend to stick to classic, elegant bathing suits when I’m in Europe and almost always in black!

-For a cover-up, I’d recommend an elegant knit beach dress or a classic shirtdress style.
 The only time you’ll ever see me wearing flip flops are when they’re paired with a swimsuit, and I always recommend this brand.

 3. Basic Tees